sincronicatech/PSBicepParser.Powershell/README.md

-# PSBicepParser.Powershell module to parse Azure Bicep files
+# PSBicepParser module to parse Azure Bicep files
 Powershell parser for Azure Bicep files.
 It makes easier parsing Bicep files.
 To be used in CI/CD pipeline that needs to manipulate an Azure Bicep file before deploying.

 Cmdlets in the module: